 Do I need to use an extension cord or power supply?

-Most cordless models will provide enough power without the need for an extension cord or an extra power source.
+Most cordless models will provide enough power without needing an extension cord or an extra power source.

 Can you use a reciprocating saw to cut tree roots?